Sunday, July 31, 2016

 Playing at a cat-and-mouse game in the nuclear age is scary activity because there is so much at stake.
 The Commodore warns Finlander about the perilousness of his hunt.
 He advises him that he will only encounter trouble with his obsession, and that he should “let it go.”
 By persistently pursuing the Russian sub, he forces it to not be able to surface to replenish its supply of oxygen and recharge its batteries.
 He turns Big Red into an animal that is pushed to defending itself.
 Finlander doesn’t understand the monstrous situation he has created.
 He tells the Commodore they have made an accomplishment by making the submarine’s crew desperate.
 The Commodore warns him that that makes the submarine dangerous.
 The Captain says in contrast that “we are a determined force.”
 The Commodore says there is no impersonal force – it is Finlander’s desire for power over his prey that is at work.
 When the Captain asks if the Commodore finds him desperate, too, the ex-Nazi, who knows what horror looks like, says, “No Captain.
 To be frank, I find you frightening.”

 The Commodore’s fears soon become justified.
 When Big Red surfaces enough to use its snorkel to acquire air, Finlander orders his ship to cross over the submarine to intimidate it.
 But he has pushed things too far, too close to the edge of hostility.
 The Bedford runs over the snorkel.
 Finlander now readies for retaliation and orders Ralston to arm the rocket-propelled torpedo weapons.
 The Commodore pleads with the Captain to stand down.
 Finlander says, “The Bedford’ll never fire first.
-But, if he fires on, I’ll fire one.”
+But, if he fires one, I’ll fire one.”
 Ralston, wound up like the mainspring of a deadly explosive device, hears the skipper’s words as a command and launches the rocket while saying, “Fire one!”
 The Captain tries to disarm the weapons, but fails.
 The Russian submarine is destroyed.
 But, as a last defensive act, the sub fired nuclear torpedoes at the Bedford.
 Munceford yells at the devastated Finlander, demanding that there must be some contingency plan for what has happened.
 But, the Captain has none.
 It appears he never considered not winning, and now seems reconciled to the eye-for-an eye resolution of the situation.
 The Bedford is engulfed in a mushroom cloud.

 Since the beginning of the modern age where technology facilitates the very real threat of mass destruction, it becomes extremely difficult not to overcompensate by using dangerous tactics to prevent devastating attacks.
 This film is a cautionary tale about the danger of becoming too much like the enemy one fears.